Mission

 Commitment to Education.
 We believe that teaching about climate change should be at the heart of our educational practice.
 Climate literacy can be scaffolded, integrated across all subject areas, and taught to all K-16 students and across all subject areas.

 Commitment to Stories.
-We believe that stories are ground zero for building universal climate literacy.
+We believe that stories are the primary tool for building universal climate literacy.
 Literature, film, games, and art for young people are not additional but the most important avenues for raising climate awareness and mobilizing action.